 - Faulty Panel -- The function of an electrical panel is to distribute power to different electrical circuits.
 A faulty panel caused by tripped breakers, corrosion, outdated equipment, or overcrowding can interrupt the power supply to your lighting fixtures, leading to flickering.

 - Loose Bulb -- If a bulb is not properly secured in its socket, it may flicker due to an inconsistent power supply.
 You can remedy this problem by tightening the loose bulb after switching the light off.

 - Overloaded Circuit -- An electrical overload can occur when you run several appliances at the same time or during peak demand in your neighborhood.
 Running several appliances such as dishwasher, water heater, and dryer can reduce electricity flowing to bulbs resulting in flickering.
 Occasional light flickering caused by high electrical demand shouldn’t be a cause for alarm.
-But if the problem becomes persistent, you’ll need to call a qualified electrician to fix the problem.
+But if the problem becomes persistent, you’ll need to call a qualified electrician in Long Island, NY to fix the problem.

 - Faulty Light Switch -- Light switch problems such as broken toggle, a bad connection, or corroded contactor can cause flickering lights.